 Meetings are on the 4th Tuesday of each month at the *Greenfield F.O.P. unless changed for other events.

 Meetings held at the F.O.P. needs to have a RSVP in advance by the Friday before the meeting.
-Please make your RSVP to President Dan Riley of the Hancock County Shrine Club at 317-502-0614.
+Please make your RSVP to President Tim Hammond of the Hancock County Shrine Club at 317-203-9448.

-Our next meeting and meal will be on Tuesday, April 23 at the FOP at 6:30.
-The cost of the meal is $10 and the meeting will be after the meal.
+Upcoming items : Nobles: Our next meeting will be on Tuesday, November 25 at the FOP.
+The cost is $10 per person with dinner at 6:30 and the meeting will be after the meal.
+All past president eat free!

 Be safe and kind.